This is the realization of the popular comic Yu-go that was published in Kondasha Afternoon Magazine over a period of 10 years.

 If it had ended with the Pakistan arc, I would have given Yugo a generous 7/10.
 Yugo did at least have the guts to try a unique premise and go where few anime had gone before.
 Then act 2 started and everything went to hell!
 Despite the laughably bad second half, I will still give Yugo a 5/10 to honor both the decent first half and the courage to try such a unique premise.

 Yugo the Negotiator is a hidden masterpiece that will leave your eyes wide open from portraying:

 1. The distraught reality in the Middle East that you may have seen on TV or heard rumors about.

 3. The current ominous form of the world.

 4. The chain of power in Russian army.

-5. The dynamic display of Russian ruthlessness.
+5. The dynamic display

 The story follows a man called Yugo, a successful negotiator, that works for hire even in life threatening situations.
 In the first story, Yugo must go to Pakistan to negotiate back a hostage from Muslim rebels.
 Prepare to witness a genuinely thought out and accurate account of the Middle East.
 Through Yugo, you enter the mindset of the people there and fully view the beliefs of the Muslim rebels.
 The army wants to blow the rebels up, but Yugo has to save the hostage.
 On this epic ride, Yugo ventures alone through unknown land to communicate with the rebels.
 To negotiate, Yugo must first gain their trust, but being the kind of people they are, Yugo must stand up to their terror and become one with their way of belief.
 It is a truly fascinating and brilliant negotiation that is the pinnacle of anime maturity.